atlas-blocks/atlas/README.md

 ### The Target Audience
 - All schoolers and students that are doing math and physics-related studies.
+- R&D departments of manufacturers in many fields like: aero-space, radio communications, electronics, robotics, machinery, automotive and many more.
-- Big research companies (where the real money is) and independent researchers.
+- Science and Research Institutes and tech Universities (where the real money is) and independent researchers.

 ### Project Structure
 - Frontend is done using `React` (with `Next`) + `Typescript`.
+- Python modules and libs for specific task computation - data processing, symbolic math, etc.
 - Backend is written in `Julia` using the Genie framework.
-- Maybe we will add a python (`Flask` or `Django`) service for user management and stuff like this.
 - `Nginx` reverse-proxy allows different services to interact with each other.